jamescherti/batchfetch/README.md

 # Batchfetch - Efficiently clone or pull multiple Git repositories.

+## Important: This is still under development

+This project is still under development and is not functional yet.

+It will be fully functional in a few days.

+## Introduction

 Efficiently clone or pull multiple Git repositories.
 Ideal for developers managing multiple projects or for downloading plugins or packages in bulk.

 ## Installation